jj-style/Backgammon/README.md

 # Backgammon
-Backgammon project for Computer Science A-Level Coursework
+Backgammon project for my Computer Science A-Level Coursework

 I made this backgammon game for my computer science coursework.
 It features 1 player mode against an easy or hard AI, or a 2 player mode.
 You can see the full project [documentation](coursework.pdf) here.